KyryloKuzyk/PrimeTween/README.md

     .Chain(Tween.Rotation(transform, endValue: new Vector3(0f, 0f, 45f), duration: 1f))
     .ChainCallback(() => Debug.Log("Sequence completed"));
 ```
-> Sequences can be controlled the same way as tweens, see [controlling tweens](#controlling-tweens) section.

 ### Coroutines
 Another sequencing method is waiting for tweens and sequences in **coroutines** by calling **`.ToYieldInstruction()`**.
 ```csharp